 Term life insurance is a type of life insurance that pays out if you die during the policy's term.
+Here’s what term life insurance is and how it works.

 There are two main types of term life insurance policy: